Great addition to Seacoast Disc Golf

 - Shared land means occasional course closure.

-Other Thoughts: To begin, I'm rating this course as it stands now, a brand new course only 5 days old, and it still warrants a "very good".
+Other Thoughts: OK!
+I'm updating the review as there have ben significant upgrades to the course.
 I am a local, but had no hand in the design or implementation of the course.
-Most of the cons are already being worked on, so the rating will only go up over time.
-SO on to the review.
+Most of the cons I originally mentioned (teepads, signage, swampiness) have at least been partially addressed.
+So on to the review.
 Squamanagonic is going to be a destination course once it gets seasoned in.
 The holes are greatly varied and make excellent use of the significant elevation available.
 There are several holes with streams (or one meandering stream, I couldn't confirm) that are/is perfectly placed to provide an extra challenge without being a risk of losing a disc.
 All five of the par 4s are honest to goodness par 4s, meaning the locals aren't going to be saying "well the card says 4 but you suck if you don't see a 3" like a few holes over at Bellamy Park.
 The par 3s were all interesting and difficult, with even the short "throwaway" hole 4 making up for its length (around 200ft downhill) with a very tight but manageable fairway that will separate those who can truly aim a disc from the chuckers.
 The par 5 is brutal, with the possibility of a 4 for quality players and a 3 for the chosen few, but a reasonable expectation to 5 for the average joe.
 Nothing feels gimmicky and the course never throws similar holes at you in succession.

 Squamanagonic's time to shine!